jb2328/PUX-Diagrams/README.md

 3. Explore the interactive visualization to gain insights into the research paper's content.

 ## Directory Structure
+- `PUX_data.js`: Full PUX paragraphs and GPT4 generated summaries.
 - `experience.js`: Data structures and metadata for the visualization.
+- `helpers.js`: A bunch of helper functions to keep the main script clean.
+- `color_map.js`: D3.js colormaps to be swapped whenever needed.
 - `index.html`: Main HTML file where the visualization is displayed.
 - `viz_script.js`: Main visualization script.